Project-MONAI/tutorials/CONTRIBUTING.md

 ## Introduction

-Thanks for considering a contribution to the MONAI Tutorials Repository and reading the Contributing Guidelines.
+Thank you for considering a contribution to the MONAI Tutorials Repository and reading the Contributing Guidelines.

 The following is a set of guidelines for contributing tutorials to Project MONAI.
-We want to use the guideline to support the growth of the project, instead of restricting the depth and breadth of your contribution.
+We want the guidelines to support the growth of the project, instead of restricting the depth and breadth of your contribution.
 If you have any questions about the guideline, please communicate with us and we are happy to discuss them with you.
 MONAI is an open-source project and its success relies on the entire community.